 When operating at normal speed, the seal is pumping any fluid trying to exit the controlled fluid cavity back into that cavity.
 The speed range required will depend on the specific seal chosen but in general, high speeds are not required to maintain consistent operation of the seal.
 The centrifugal pressure seal pumps contaminants from the non-fluid rotational chamber into the outside environment.
 This contamination can be in a liquid or gaseous state; the non-fluid chamber will still pump any contaminants out of the chamber.
 The seal has the additional feature of pumping and producing a pressurized controlled fluid cavity while in operation.
 This feature allows the controlled seal cavity to be completely filled with fluid, and as long as the seal is rotating, the fluid will not leak from the controlled fluid cavity.
 The design does not require the rotating element and the stationary element to remain in precise axial alignment during installation, maintenance, or operation.
 Some motion is tolerable from vibration and alignment.

-There are currently three types of non-contact seals available in the marketplace: the Labyrinth Seal, the Hybrid Labyrinth Seal and the Centrifugal Pressure Seal.
+There are currently three types of non-contact shaft seals available in the marketplace: the Labyrinth Seal, the Hybrid Labyrinth Seal and the Centrifugal Pressure Seal.
 All three seals offer differing technological solutions to a specific problem.
 The difficult part for the engineer is to define the requirements of each application and to select the proper seal to meet the specific needs of each design.
 This can be accomplished by reviewing the standard modes of operation for the seal types and reviewing the limitations of each design.
 The following table highlights some of the operating characteristics among the three seal designs:

 Labyrinth Seals | Hybrid Labyrinth Seals | Centrifugal Pressure Seals | |